apache/fury-site/docs/specification/xlang_implementation_guide.md

 reference-tracked paths back to the target are rejected during generation.
 The recursive check includes target elements, keys, and values nested in the supported list, set, and map field metadata.

+The external declaration's fields are the complete schema.
+It may explicitly name an accessible property inherited by the target, but the generator does not automatically scan the external target hierarchy for schema fields.
+`exposePrivateFields` is invalid on an external declaration.

 An external object's shallow graph-memory formula is the union of declaration fields and public instance fields discovered on the target, its superclasses,